statamic/v2-docs/content/collections/tags/collection.md

     name: taxonomy
     type: 'boolean *false*'
     description: >
-      If enabled, the current URL will be used filter the listing by the appropriate
+      If enabled, the current URL will be used to filter the listing by the appropriate
       taxonomy.
   -